 Christopher M. Smith, PhD, MSN, RN, GCQM

-Christopher (Chris) M. Smith, PhD, MSN, RN, GCQM is an Assistant Professor in the College of Health and Human Services, School of Nursing.
-He is a first-generation college student who earned a PhD in Nursing Science from East Carolina University.
+Christopher (Chris) M. Smith, PhD, MSN, RN, GCQM is an Assistant Professor, tenure track, in the College of Health and Human Services, School of Nursing.
+He is a first-generation college student who earned a PhD from East Carolina University.
 During Dr. Smith’s doctoral studies, he earned a post-master’s certificate in Quantitative Methods for Social and Behavioral Sciences through East Carolina University’s Department of Psychology, where he cultivated interests in psychometrics and latent variable modeling.
 Most recently, Dr. Smith received the 2024 Emerging Leader Award from Appalachian State University Beaver College of Health Sciences.

-More detailed information about Dr. Smith’s research, teaching, and service can be viewed by clicking here.
+Detailed information about Dr. Smith’s research lab and faculty roles are available by clicking here.

 AREAS of research